jamesdiffeycoding/jamesdiffeycoding/README.md

 **Hi, I’m James 👋** I'm currently looking for work in early 2024.

-I love coding to build projects that make people happy.
+I love using code to build things that improve the world, even if its just making a user happy.

 I value quick and regular user feedback and Agile work practices.
 I have most experience with JS, Next JS and React, and have recently made projects in Python, Django, Flask, and Ruby.